Kaon production in the HADES experiment in Au+Au collisions at $\sqrt{s_{\rm NN}}=2.4$ GeV: introduction

-So far, hadron properties and interactions at high baryon densities cannot be addressed directly by ab-initio QCD calculations, and thus have to be modeled in HICs~\cite{HADES18}.
-Specifically, for the kaon production in HICs, both the kaon (i.e, kaon-nucleon) potential or dispersion relation and medium modification of kaon masses might be the two key factors.
+So far, hadron properties and interactions at high baryon densities cannot be addressed directly by \textit{ab initio} QCD calculations, and thus have to be studied in HICs~\cite{HADES18}.
+Specifically, for the kaon production in HICs, both the kaon potential or dispersion relation and medium modification of kaon masses might be the two key factors.
 For the former, through comparing the data on flows and spectra of kaons~\cite{KaoS07,FOPI-Kaon09,FOPI-Kaon14,HADES10} to transport model calculations, most studies favor qualitatively a repulsive kaon potential~\cite{Cassing97,Pal00,Hart12,Metag17,LiGQ95,LiBA96,LiBA99}, however, with different strengths even different forms, see, e.g., Refs.~\cite{LiGQ95,LiBA96,LiBA99}.
-While for the latter, it has been pointed out that medium modification of kaon masses could increase in-medium kaon effective mass and thus the threshold of kaon production in HICs, e.g., in Refs.~\cite{Cassing97,LiGQ97}.
-However, it seems to be paid relatively little attention to this issue.
+While for the latter, it has been pointed out that medium modification of kaon masses could increase in-medium kaon effective mass and thus the threshold of kaon production in HICs, e.g., in Refs.~\cite{Cassing97,Gasik16,LiGQ97}.
+However, it seems to no firm conclusions to be reached.
 To this situation, it is naturally necessary to examine effects of both different kaon potential or dispersion relation and the corresponding medium modification of kaon masses on kaon production in HICs at SIS energies.
-Stimulated by the recently reported HADES data on kaons~\cite{Song21,HADES18,HADES19}, we shall conduct this study and thus to shed light on the mechanism of kaon production in HICs at SIS energies.
+Stimulated by the recently reported HADES data on kaons~\cite{Song21,HADES18,HADES19}, we conduct this study and thus expect to shed light on the mechanism of kaon production in HICs at SIS energies.
 On the other hand, based on the HADES nucleon and light cluster data~\cite{HADES20,ECT}, we have studied and reproduced reasonably the nucleon and deuteron rapidity distributions as well as collective flows with an isospin- and momentum-dependent Boltzmann-Uehling-Uhlenbeck (IBUU) transport model, see, Ref.~\cite{Wei23} for the details.
 Therefore, we also want to know whether our model could reproduce reasonably the HADES kaon data.
-To this end, within the frame work of two scenarios for the kaon potential or dispersion relation as well as the corresponding mass modification, i.e., empirical scattering length and chiral Lagrangian~\cite{Pal00,Metag17,LiGQ95,LiBA96,LiBA99}, we perform a centrality of 0-40\% Au + Au collision at $\sqrt{s_{NN}}=2.4$~GeV.
-Interestingly, we find that there is no essential difference between the two scenarios on kaon rapidity and/or transverse mass distributions.
-However, it is found that the medium modification of kaon masses plays a vital role in studying the kaon rapidity and transverse mass distributions, and is also unavoidable for the successful interpretation of the corresponding HADES kaon data.
-Moreover, the kaon transverse and directed flows are found to be affected significantly by both the kaon potential scenario and kaon mass modification, and thus could be used in HICs as the sensitive probes to detect the kaon potential or dispersion relation as well as the medium modification of kaon masses.
+To this end, within two scenarios for the kaon potential or dispersion relation as well as the corresponding medium modification on kaon masses, i.e., empirical scattering length and chiral Lagrangian scenarios~\cite{Pal00,Metag17,LiGQ95,LiBA96,LiBA99}, we perform a centrality of 0-40\% Au + Au collision at $\sqrt{s_{NN}}=2.4$~GeV.
+Moreover, we simulate the related reactions in FOPI and/or KaoS experiments, and compare our results with the corresponding data.
+It is shown that the medium modification of kaon masses is favored by both HADES Au + Au collisions at $\sqrt{s_{NN}}=2.4$~GeV~\cite{Song21,HADES18} and FOPI Ni + Ni collisions at 1.93\textit{A} GeV~\cite{FOPI-Kaon97}.
+It therefore can be confirmed that the medium modification of kaon masses plays a vital role in studying the kaon productions in HICs at SIS energies.